softwaremill/retry/README.md

 don't give up

+## install

+With sbt, add the following to your project's build.sbt

+    libraryDependencies += "me.lessis" %% "retry-core" % "0.1.0"

 ## usage

 Applications can fail a runtime.
 We know this.
 Network connections drop.
 Connections timeout.
 Bad things happen.